larslorch/avici/README.md

 [simulator](https://github.com/PayamDiba/SERGIO) by
 [Dibaeinia and Sinha, (2020)](https://www.cell.com/cell-systems/pdf/S2405-4712(20)30287-8.pdf)

-We recommend using the latest `scm-v0` for working with arbitrary real-valued data.
+We recommend  the latest `scm-v0` for working with arbitrary real-valued data.
 This model was trained on SCM data simulated from a large variety of graph models with up to 100 nodes, both linear and nonlinear causal mechanisms, and homogeneous and heterogeneous additive noise from Gaussian, Laplace, and Cauchy distributions.